C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 in table [5](#tab:look_up_table){reference-type="ref"
 reference="tab:look_up_table"}.
-Also the name of the lookup table must be defined using the integer numbers specified in the namelist 'INPUT_LU'.
+Also the name of the lookup table must be defined using the integer numbers specified in the namelist 'INPUT_LU`.
 The integer number are listed together with their associated lookup table names in table [5](#tab:look_up_table){reference-type="ref" reference="tab:look_up_table"}.